dcaedll/css-modules-postprocessor-plugin/README.md

-# css-modules-postprocessor-plugin
+## css-modules-postprocessor-plugin
- A Webpack plugin to postprocess HTML with CSS modules
+A Webpack plugin to postprocess HTML with CSS modules.
+Requires posthtml and posthtml-css-modules for postprocessing, and is made to work with postcss-loader, postcss-modules and html-webpack-plugin, so that modules don't have to be pre-generated before Webpack build process.